polymorphine/container/README.md

 and [Instantiating Container directly](#direct-instantiation--container-composition) might be better idea.

-`Setup::container()` may be called again with more entries added to `$setup`, but the call will return new, independent container instance.
+`Setup::container()` may be called again after more entries were added to `$setup`, but the call will return new, independent container instance.
 Container entries stored in Setup instance may not be removed, but can be changed preferably with [explicit method calls](#secure-setup--circular-reference-detection) or decorated by [*composed record*](#composed-entries) described below.
 It is also recommended that access to [`Setup`](src/Setup.php) was encapsulated within controlled scope - see: